patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 It turned out to be a beautiful day for a Ben Lomond hike.
 We left at 7:55, slightly before sunrise, given the 1400m of elevation gain and short days.
-Back in town by 16:15, an hour before sunset and in time to get to the airport to pick up the rental car by 17:00 (though GO! does do after-hours pickups).
+Back in town by 16:15, an hour before sunset and in time to get to the airport to pick up the rental car by 17:00 (though [GO rentals](https://www.gorentals.co.nz/) does do after-hours pickups and we actually had set ours up as one).

 <figure>
 {{< gallery-slider dir="/img/20240607-chc-queenstown-doubtful-sound/ben-lomond" >}}
 <figcaption style="text-align:center">Skyline sign before dawn; hiking pole assembly; almost clear view of Ben Lomond summit; lake Wakatipu and track and slopes; many valleys (Moke Creek?); us on Ben Lomond summit.</figcaption>
 </figure>

 The Tiki Trail on the way down wasn't much fun.
-Apart from that, t trail was really well-maintained between the top of the cable car and the Ben Lomond Saddle, and then just well-maintained through to the summit.
-I looked into one-way gondola rides, but the website does not talk about that.
+Apart from that, the trail was really well-maintained between the top of the cable car and the Ben Lomond Saddle, and then just well-maintained (despite the "maintained trail ends here" sign) through to the summit.
+I looked into one-way gondola rides, but the Skyline website does not talk about that.

 We brought ice axes and crampons but they didn't help and we gave up